Cystinosis Research Foundation

 Grant Funding for Cystinosis Research

 The Cystinosis Research Foundation’s mission is to support bench, clinical, and translational cystinosis research to find better treatments and a cure for cystinosis.
 Funding quality cystinosis research studies remains a priority and is an ongoing process.
 The CRF is the largest provider of cystinosis research grants in the world.
 CRF announces global calls for research proposals bi-annually in the spring and fall of each year.
 After review and recommendations by our Scientific Review Board, research grants are issued.
-In 2023, CRF announced 12 new grant awards totaling $2,959,574 to institutions in Canada, Israel, France, Germany, Italy, Switzerland, and the United States.
-Since 2003, CRF has awarded 245 research grants in 13 countries.
+In 2025, CRF announced eight new grant awards totaling $1,331,024 to institutions in Canada, Germany, Italy, and the United States.
+Since 2003, CRF has awarded 256 research grants in 13 countries.
 We have single-handedly created a thriving cystinosis research community through our funding efforts.

 CRF International Cystinosis Research Symposium